 Description

-DESCRIPTION: the memorial stands by a crossroads to the south of the main settlement of Howle Hill.
+The Howle Hill War Memorial is a First World War memorial that was unveiled in 1920 and altered after the Second World War.
+It is located by a crossroads to the south of the main settlement of Howle Hill.

-The memorial comprises a short, roughly-hewn granite cross on a single-stepped base.
+The memorial features a short, roughly-hewn granite cross set on a single-stepped base.
 A Latin cross is carved into the front (south-west) face of the memorial, beneath which is a bronze plaque.
-A second smaller bronze plaque is attached to the front of the base of the memorial.
+There is also a smaller bronze plaque attached to the front of the base.

-An additional inscription on a bronze plaque attached to the base of the memorial reads: 1939 – 1945 followed by the six names of those who fell in the Second World War.
+An extra inscription on the bronze plaque at the base of the memorial reads: "1939 – 1945," followed by the names of six individuals who fell in the Second World War.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.